 Next, dig a trench two to three feet wide and deep enough to hold your chosen blocks.
 Once the base is level, fill the trench with six to seven inches of gravel.
 Once the blocks have been placed, adjust the depth of your trench and the first row to level them.

 Nonetheless, by following the steps and the methods mentioned above you should be able to build sturdy walls.
 By any chance, if you are constructing them for your new house, you might want to figure out where to place them accordingly.
 You could also opt for modern looks, to make your wall look grungy or futuristic.
-Choosing a wall color is also an important aspect to pay attention to.
+Choosing a wall colour is also an important aspect to pay attention to.
 The right shade might elevate the whole look of your place.